Mad T Party

 The Mad T Party Band was a nighttime event at Disney California Adventure at the Disneyland Resort in Anaheim, California.
 Anchored in the Hollywood Studios subsection of the Hollywood Land section of the park, Mad T Party was premiered on May 26, 2012.
 The event, which succeeded ElecTRONica, was inspired by Tim Burton's Alice in Wonderland.

 Mad T Party originally set to closed on November 30, 2014.
 However, On December 5, 2014, it was announced that its temporary replacement would be Freeze the Night!
 A Family Dance Party, inspired by Disney's Frozen.
 Freeze the Night! ran on January 7 through April 30, 2015.
 On February 13, 2015, it was announced that the updated version of Mad T Party would return on May 22, 2015, as part of the 60th Anniversary Diamond Celebration.
 Mad T Party's final night of performance was March 30, 2016.
 Jammin' on the Backlot replaced the event.
 Its final operating day was September 5, 2016.
 Although the band made a surprise appearance as the opening act for the Disney Experiences Panel at D23: The Ultimate Disney Fan Event at the Honda Center on August 10, 2024.

 Music

 Alice performed on the main stage.

 The music played at the Mad T Party Band was mainly dance music.
 Various types of music were played such as electro house, progressive house, and EDM.
 Guests of all ages were encouraged to dance at this event.

 The Mad T Party Band included two lead vocalists: an Alice and a Mad Hatter.
 Both the Alice and the Mad Hatter roles were rotated through a roster of performers, which changed every night.

 The event featured six original DJ characters: DJ Adam Auburn, VIND3R, formerly DJ Michael Paul, DJ Jason Jass, DJ Missy Beltran, DJ David Bullock, and DJ Wendy Walker.

 Activities

-Located inbetween Mickey's PhilharMagic and Monsters, Inc. Mike & Sulley to the Rescue!, Mad T Party contained numerous activities.
+Located in between Mickey's PhilharMagic and Monsters, Inc. Mike & Sulley to the Rescue!, Mad T Party contained numerous activities.